josephburkhart/QGIS-Archaeology-Resources/README.md

 - `LICENSE.othercontents.md`: covers all other contents of this repository

 # Compatibility
-The symbol sets in this repository are compatible with QGIS versions 3.16 and later
+The symbol sets in this repository are compatible with QGIS versions 3.16 and later.